farirpgs/fari-app/docs/blog.md

 ### Index Card Skill Modifiers

-Fari Index Cards are pretty versatile but can feel restrictive if you want to create a relatively complex NPC that is still not complex enough so that it would need its own character sheet.
+Fari Index Cards are pretty versatile, but can feel restrictive if you want to create a relatively complex NPC that is still not complex enough so that it would need its own character sheet.

 So to try to help with that, I've added a new functionality to the index cards that let you add skill modifiers that can trigger dice rolls on the GM.